a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Run the command.
 For the new name, enter a volume name not currently in use.
 Verify that you are not prompted for a new name.
   * Launch DeskTop.
 Run the command.
 For the new name, enter the name of a volume in a different slot/drive.
 Verify that an alert shows, indicating that the name is in use.
   * Launch DeskTop.
 Run the command.
 For the new name, enter the name of the current disk in that slot/drive.
 Verify that you are not prompted for a new name.
   * Launch DeskTop.
 Run the command.
 Select a disk (other than the startup disk) and click OK.
-Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
+Enter a name, but place the caret in the middle of the name (e.g. "exam|ple").
 Click OK.
 Verify that the full name is used.
   * Launch DeskTop.
 Run the command.
 Select an empty drive.
 Let the operation continue until it fails.
 Verify that an error message is shown.
   * Configure a system with at least 9 volumes.
 Launch DeskTop.
 Run the command.
 Select a volume in the third column.
 Click OK.
 Verify that the selection rect is fully erased.
   * Configure a system with 13 volumes, not counting /RAM.
 Launch DeskTop.
 Run the command.
 Verify that all 13 volumes are shown.